MohamedRafshan/MohamedRafshan/README.md

 Welcome to my <sup>GitHub profile!</sup> I'm Rafshan Rakeeb, an undergraduate student specializing in Computer Science & Engineering at the University of Moratuwa.
 I have a passion for technology, coding, and teaching. <sub> Here’s a bit more about me: </sub>

-+ 🔭 I’m currently working on: Various projects involving web development and machine learning.
-+ 🌱 I’m currently learning: Advanced algorithms, quantum computing, and cyber security.
-+ 👯 I’m looking to collaborate on: Open-source projects and innovative tech solutions.
-+ 🤔 I’m looking for help with: Enhancing my knowledge in AI and data science.
-+ 💬 Ask me about: Programming, web development, and teaching methodologies.
-+ 📫 How to reach me: [Mail](rakeebrafshan4@gmil.com)
-+ 😄 Pronouns: He/Him
-+ ⚡ Fun fact: I’m a provincial level table tennis and badminton player, and I enjoy reading Tamil literature.

 <details>
 <summary>My top languages</summary>